-Recently, the Ph.D. in health education at U of U has merged with kinesiology, so good news: you will have several options to earn a Ph.D. tailored to your interests and career goals.
+Recently, the Ph.D. in health education at U of U has merged with kinesiology, so the good news: you will have several options to earn a Ph.D. tailored to your interests and career goals.
 Specifically, you can earn your degree in health education and choose one of the following concentrations: physical activity and well-being, exercise and disease, cognitive-motor neuroscience, or healthy communities and environments.

-Along with your dissertation, you will complete a 67-hour program of study in courses that encompass content area, research methods and statistics, and seminars with your faculty mentors.
+Along with your dissertation, you will complete a 67-hour program of study in courses that encompass content areas, research methods and statistics, and seminars with your faculty mentors.
 Throughout this program, you will work with a faculty mentor whose research interests mirror yours.
 Because of this, applicants are advised to do a little pre-research on potential faculty mentors who would be a good fit for them.

 If you are interested in this degree, you will need to have a master’s degree in kinesiology (or a related field) with an undergraduate and graduate GPA of 3.0 or higher.
-You also need at least a 150 score in the Quantitative and Verbal Reasoning portion of the GRE and a 4.0 or higher on the Analytical Writing portion.
+You also need at least a 150 score in the Quantitative and Verbal Reasoning portion of the GRE and a 4.0 or higher in the Analytical Writing portion.
 Applications are due January 15 for the fall start date.

 University of Michigan